hushon/learning-not-to-learn-tensorflow/README.md

 # learning-not-to-learn-tensorflow

 This repo is a TensorFlow implementation of the following paper presented at CVPR 2019 -- [*Learning Not to Learn: Training Deep Neural Networks with Biased Data*](https://arxiv.org/abs/1812.10352)
-Please note that this is an unofficial repo and may not fully reproduce the original results.
-If you are looking for the official PyTorch source from the authors, redirect to [github.com/feidfoe/learning-not-to-learn](https://github.com/feidfoe/learning-not-to-learn)
+Please notice that this is an unofficial implementation and may not fully reproduce the original results.
+If you are looking for the official PyTorch code from the authors, direct to [github.com/feidfoe/learning-not-to-learn](https://github.com/feidfoe/learning-not-to-learn)

 ## Introduction